Mammy stereotype: Advertising

-The mammy caricature has been used as advertisements for corporations especially within the food industry.
-In 2020 the brand Aunt Jemima came under criticism for its branding after receiving public criticism about the company using a mammy caricature as its logo.
-The character of Aunt Jemima was not a real person and was portrayed by several people, beginning with freed slave Nancy Green from 1893 to 1923, followed by others including Anna Robinson (1923–1951), Edith Wilson (1948–1966), and Ethel Ernestine Harper (the 1950s).
+The mammy caricature has been used as advertisements for corporations, especially within the food industry.
+In 2020, the brand Aunt Jemima came under criticism for its branding after receiving public criticism about the company using a mammy caricature as its logo.
+The character of Aunt Jemima was not a real person and was portrayed by several people, beginning with freed slave Nancy Green from 1893 to 1923, and followed by others including Anna Robinson (1923–1951), Edith Wilson (1948–1966), and Ethel Ernestine Harper (the 1950s).
 One of the founders of Aunt Jemima came up with the name and branding after hearing a minstrel song called "Old Aunt Jemima".
 Subsequently, other companies who profited from using images of black caricatures received criticism as well.
 Uncle Ben's, Mrs. Butterworth's, and Cream of Wheat are some of the companies that were spotlighted.
 In 2021, Quaker Oats, the owners of the Aunt Jemima brand, decided to rebrand it as The Pearl Milling Company and changed its logo from the mammy caricature to an image of a traditional milling building.

 Aunt Priscilla's Recipes was a food and recipe column published in the Baltimore Sun during the 1930s.
 Aunt Priscilla was a mammy caricature who was the stereotypical good southern cook who spoke in a broken and exaggerated dialect.
 The alias of Aunt Priscilla was actually a white woman named Eleanor Purcell.
 Purcell also released several cookbooks under the alias.
 Purcell also took up the person of Aunt Ada in a column for The Evening Sun named "Ask Aunt Ada".
 Black women were often the faces of these food or housekeeping columns because of the stereotypes like the mammy which associated them with servant and domestic roles.

 Images such as Aunt Jemima and Aunt Priscilla were mammy caricatures that created a negative and limiting representation as servant roles for white families.